khanson679/khanson679.github.io/research.md

 ## Computational complexity of syntactic dependencies

-Recent work [[1][graf2022-typology], [2][graf.shafiei2019]] suggests that a wide array of syntactic phenomena fall under the computational class TSL (tier-based strictly local), mirroring earlier findings in phonology and morphology. [[3][vu.etal2019]] argue that the syntactic distribution of case morphology is also TSL, but the large degree of cross-linguistic variation means that more work is required to confirm this hypothesis.
-In an upcoming paper, I show that a wide sample of case patterns in Japanese are TSL.
+Recent work suggests that a wide array of syntactic phenomena fall under the computational class TSL (tier-based strictly local), mirroring earlier findings in phonology and morphology.
+Previous studies focus on [movement][graf2022-typology], [case][vu.etal2019], and [licensing of anaphora and NPIs][graf.shafiei2019].
+These results are promising, but the large degree of variation across languages combined the with abstractness of syntactic representations means that further cross-linguistic surveys and in-depth case studies are needed.

+My work focuses on the syntactic distribution of morphological case and the restrictions on agreement configurations.
+In an upcoming paper, I analyze a wide range of case patterns in Japanese and show that they are TSL.
+In another, I show that "exotic" forms of agreement such as case-sensitive agreement, upward agreement, A' agreement, and agreement across finite clauses all fit neatly into the typology predicted by TSL.

 [graf2022-typology]: https://aclanthology.org/2022.scil-1.15/
 [graf.shafiei2019]: https://aclanthology.org/W19-0121/